GDIPSA60-Team-5/The-Memory-Game/README.md

 * Display ads inside the Play Activity **only** if the logged-in user’s `UserType` in the database is `"free"`.
 * No ads should appear for `"paid"` users.
+* For free users, show a rectangular advertisement window at the bottom of the screen.
+* A new advertisement should load every 30 seconds during gameplay.

 ### 5. Leaderboard Activity — **Haziq**